sudarshan89/bootstrap/README.md

 bootstrap
 ==

-Bootstrap has two parts to it the backend is a Java application which exposes a restful interface and serves out json to its clients.
+Bootstrap is a full stack web application kick starter project it is divided into two modules where the backend is a Java application which exposes a restful interface and serves out json to its clients.

 The frontend is a AngularJS powered user interface which consumes the restful services and renders the user interface.

-Each of the components had building blocks bundled with it, feel free to use them or tweak them as per your needs.
+Each of the module has building blocks bundled with it, feel free to use them or tweak them as per your needs.

 ##You are the Architect!
 Use with care, you are still the Architect, download it, understand it deeply and modify to fit your context.